 By Kortney Blythe

 Kortney Blythe is the chapter and street team coordinator for American Life League’s Rock for Life project, which brings the human personhood message to youth through music, education and human rights activism.
-This commentary appeared in the March 5, 2010 issue of the RFL e-newsletter.
-You can also view it on RFL's blog page.
+This commentary first appeared in the September 11, 2009 issue of the RFL e-newsletter.
+You can view it here in the RFL blog.